Adrian-Garcia/Python-Algorithms/interviews/meta/productArchitecture/guide.md

 3. Diagrams of the platform workflow
     1. Start drawing clients (web, mobile, desktop, etc)
+        - Web client have almost no limitations on storage and computation
+        - Phone client have data limitations.
+We dont want to waste users data.
+And we must consider that phones might have slowers speeds because wifi tends to be faster
     2. If big requests at the same time are made, consider using a load balancer
     3. Consider partitioning servers for certain functionalities like read/write, fetch content, process data, etc. If certain feature is taking more than another, consider having a dedicated server for doing that specific thing